How to Determine Whether Your Pregnancy Is Viable or Nonviable

 3. Foetal Pole

 When the embryo begins developing, it looks more like a small bean, with a tiny straight pole that is curved a little at the tail.
 The foetal pole develops around five-and-a-half to six-and-a-half weeks of pregnancy.
 It is measured from the head (crown) and the bottom of the buttocks (rump).
 This length is called the crown-rump length (CRL), and taking its measurement is important because once the CRL of the foetus exceeds 7mm, a heartbeat should be detected through a transvaginal ultrasound.
-Presence of a heartbeat suggests a healthy progressing pregnancy.
+The presence of a heartbeat suggests a healthy progressing pregnancy.

 4. Foetal Heartbeat